cintiadr/blog/content/post/secrets.md

 Secrets are bad, but we just have to deal with the fact that they do exist.

-There are several tools (open source and proprietary) that can fit some parts of your workflow, but you need to find the right balance for each case.
+There are several tools (open source and proprietary) which can fit some parts of your workflow, but you need to find the right balance for each case.
 It's fine and expected to use multiple tools at the same time, as far as they complement each other for your use case.

 Don't commit clear text secrets to repositories.
-You are a single git clone away of bad things.
+You are a single git clone away from bad things.

-Don't go overboard and install vault + consul cluster + deployment if you don't absolutely need the detailed usa auditing or if you are not willing the change the applications to use it.
+Don't go overboard and install vault + consul cluster + deployment if you don't absolutely need the detailed usage auditing or if you are not willing the change the applications to use it.
 If you are in AWS, ask yourself what exactly are you getting out of it that is better for the company then AWS IAM/STS + SSM Parameter Store + KMS + Cloudwatch.

 Be just as paranoid as needed.
+Solve the problems you have, not the problems you want to solve.